lindseypgill/hdoc-guide/hdoc-guide/overview.md

 Creating good quality documentation is challenging, even aside from the challenge of knowing the subject and writing about it in a way that readers will be able to consume.
 There is a lot involved in taking basic written content and publishing it in a format that is consistent, reliable, accessible and scalable.

 Traditional documentation systems are generally built around "what you see is what you get" editing tools and proprietary formats/publishing schemes.
-Hornbill has chosen to use a more contemporary approach of content development, using simple text-based Markdown.
+Hornbill has chosen to take a more contemporary approach towards content development, using simple text-based Markdown.
 Markdown has many benefits over proprietary formats, the most significant benefit being a complete abstraction of content from the design/presentation needs.
 The use of Markdown helps you, as a content creator, focus on the content, and removes the distractions of styling, publishing and deploying content.

 As well as basic writing skills and the requisite subject matter expertise, writing documentation at scale also needs a consistent, well defined, easy to use workflow for content creation, preview and publication.
 The Hornbill Docs in-house document system provides all of this in an end-to-end, tool and system supported workflow, which handles the three main process steps of Content Development, Build/Publishing and Consumption.